Improved model-based clustering performance using Bayesian initialization averaging: Methods

-While the objective is generally to find the global log-likelihood maximum, it must be noted that this mode may not be optimal in terms of how meaningful the clustering is.
-In models where there are no restrictions on the covariance structure the maximum log-likelihood is actually infinite.
 Additionally, some spurious solutions will yield convergent log-likelihoods that are ``too high'', typically in cases where additional components are fitted to capture small groups of outlying observations. \cite{McLachlanPeel2000} document this phenomenon for mixtures of normal distributions.
 For the \emph{AIS}, \emph{Carcinoma}, \emph{Alzheimer's} and \emph{Karate} data sets, spurious solutions are not an issue due to the number of clusters considered, which are in turn guided by previously published results under competing methodologies.
-Overall, any reference to the ``global mode'' should be interpreted as referring to the highest finite log-likelihood that emerges from a meaningful clustering solution in a stable subset of the parameter space.
+Overall, any reference to the ``global mode'' should be interpreted as referring to the highest finite log-likelihood that emerges from a meaningful clustering solution in a stable subset of the parameter space (i.e. that the number of observations in any cluster and hence the cluster variance does not become extremely small in the context of the other cluster compositions).
+A log-likelihood mode is designated as a ``global mode'' if it is either equal to the maximum log-likelihood achieved under previous methodologies (if no higher log-likelihoods are identified); or the highest log-likelihood achieved (if log-likelihoods higher than the maximum previously identified are found); while the clustering solution remains meaningful and the parameter estimation stable.

 On a related note, it is worth recognising that simply ranking models by convergent likelihood is not on its own proof of superior clustering fit and hence a superior initialization scheme.
 However, for the motivating data sets presented, the clustering solutions corresponding to higher convergent likelihoods at a very minimum give valuable insight as to alternative interpretations of how the data can be clustered; which can be more intuitive or insightful.
 This point is analyzed by \cite{McLachlanPeel2000}, who argue that for continuous data the inter-component sum of squared distances to the cluster mean tends to improve (decrease) as convergent log-likelihood increases.